About

 Academic

-I’m a Professor of Urban Ecology in the School of Agriculture, Food and Ecosystem Sciences and Director of the Office for Environmental Programs at The University of Melbourne.
+I’m a Professor of Urban Ecology in the School of BioSciences, where I lead the Urban Ecology and Conservation Research Group, and the Director of the Office for Environmental Programs at The University of Melbourne.
 I led the NESP Hub for Clean Air and Urban Landscapes (CAUL) from 2018 to 2021.

 My research interests include: